The ovulation cycle occurs in two phases.

-The first day of your last menstrual period starts the follicular phase, where a follicle in one of your ovaries prepares to release a mature egg.
-This phase can last from 7 to 40 days.
+The first day of your last period starts the follicular phase, where a follicle in one of your ovaries prepares to release an egg.
+Ovulation is when an egg is released from the ovary into the Fallopian tube.

 The latter part of your cycle is called the luteal phase, which takes place after ovulation.
 The luteal phase typically lasts from

 When a short luteal phase occurs, the body doesn’t secrete enough progesterone, so the uterine lining doesn’t properly develop.
-This makes it impossible for a fertilized egg to implant in the uterus.
+This makes it difficult for a fertilized egg to implant in the uterus.

-If you do become pregnant after ovulation, a short luteal phase can result in an early miscarriage.
+If you do become pregnant after ovulation, a short luteal phase may result in an early miscarriage.
 To sustain a healthy pregnancy, the uterine lining must be thick enough for an embryo to attach itself and develop into a baby.

-If the corpus luteum doesn’t secrete enough progesterone, your uterine lining may shed before a fertilized egg implants on the uterus.
-This occurrence can cause an earlier menstrual cycle.
+If the corpus luteum doesn’t secrete enough progesterone, your uterine lining may shed before a fertilized egg implants.
+This can cause an earlier menstrual cycle.